Uganda Park Entry Fees 2021/2022

-Visitation fees for UWA-protected areas fall into three categories.
+Visitation fees for UWA-protected areas fall into three categories, A, B, and C.

 Category A parks include;